semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_GIT_BRANCH`
 - **Example**: `main`

-The Git branch used in the current job.
+The Git branch is used in the current job.
 On pull requests, the value is the name of the upstream branch targeted by the merge.

 For example, if you create a branch called `feature` and create a pull request to merge to `main`, then `SEMAPHORE_GIT_BRANCH=main`.